microsoft/moaw/workshops/serverless-overview/workshop.md

 To create an Event Grid System Topic, several parameters are mandatory :

 - `--topic-type` must be set to the `type` of resource raising the events (`microsoft.storage.storageaccounts` in our lab)
-- `--source` will define the actual Azure `resource` from which we want to centralize the events (The Storage account in our lab)
+- `--source` will define the actual Azure `resource` from which you want to centralize the events (The Storage account in our lab)
 - `--location` must be the same as the source resource.

 ```bash